MaazMS/Goland/DOC/About_go.md

 1. It is used to add additional libraries
 2. fmt library is used to format string.

-* fun main()
+* func main()
 1. It is entry point of the application.